reul/CleanArchitectureExample/README.md

 ## External API

-The sample project fetches images from the [Shibe.online API](https://shibe.online/api/).
+The sample project fetches images from the https://cataas.com/doc.html.
 The images are displayed in a grid using Jetpack Compose.

 ## Screenshot